nazibul7/nazibul7/README.md

 🔧 Technologies & Tools

-React ,JavaScript, TypeScript, ExpressJs, AWS,PostgreSql, MongoDB
+NextJs, React, JavaScript, TypeScript, C, ExpressJs, AWS, PostgreSql, MongoDB
 <!--
 **nazibul7/nazibul7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.